April 20, 2025

 Prayer Requests:

-• Tom Simon has started on antibiotics for a post surgical infection.
+- Tom Simon returned home this week after a return stay at Johns Hopkins to address some infection, but he is healing well and happy to be home to recover.
 Please pray for healing, pain relief and stamina.
 The family is grateful for all the prayer support and expressions of love and care.

 We want to share your concerns and praises.
 If you have something to include here please contact Sarah Trask; Call or text 443-277-0110 or email office@hanovervalley.org.
 Nothing is included here without express permission.